fishcus/KAP-manual/en/query/adv_sql/README.md

 # Operators and Functions

-This chapter will introduce more operators and functions applicable to SQL query.
+This chapter will introduce more operators and functions that applicable to SQL statements.

 Continue reading: